Mainland Regional High School (New Jersey): Athletics

 The football team won the South Jersey Group III state sectional title in 1980, 1996, 1997 and 2002, and won the South Jersey Group IV title in 2008.
 The 1980 team scored two touchdowns in the span of 76 seconds to stage a comeback and win the South Jersey Group III state sectional championship by a score of 12-7 against an Overbrook High School team that had come into the finals undefeated.
 In 1996, the team won the South Jersey Group III title with a 14-7 win in the championship game against Pennsauken High School at The College of New Jersey.
 The team won the 2002 South Jersey Group III state championship, defeating Delsea Regional High School 21-7 in the final.
 In 2008, the football team won their first South Jersey Group IV sectional championship with a 21-14 win against Southern Regional High School, going 12-0 for the first time.
-The football team had won the 1995 South Jersey Group III title with a 42-14 victory over top-seeded Woodrow Wilson High School, but the title was later vacated by the NJSIAA due to the use of an ineligible player who had played despite being suspended.via Associated Press.
-"Mainland stripped of title", Asbury Park Press, March 14, 1996.
-Accessed February 6, 2021, via Newspapers.com.
-"Mainland Regional, which won the New Jersey State Interscholastic Athletic Association South Jersey Group III football state championship 42-14 over Woodrow Wilson on Dec.
-9, has been stripped of its title for using an ineligible player....
-Under state rules, a player ejected from a game must serve a one-game suspension....
-On Feb.
-22, state Education Commissioner Leo Klagholz upheld the suspension rule."
+The football team had won the 1995 South Jersey Group III title with a 42-14 victory over top-seeded Woodrow Wilson High School, but the title was later vacated by the NJSIAA due to the use of an ineligible player who had played despite being suspended.

-The boys' basketball team won the 1981 Group III state championship, defeating Randolph High School by a score of 61-47 in the title game.Mills, Ed.
-"Big Victory Carries Randolph To Top", Daily Record, March 29, 1981.
-Accessed December 26, 2020, via Newspapers.com.
-"The Rams bowed to Mainland 61- 47 in the Group III championship game, thus losing their opportunity to become only the second Morris County team ever to win a state group title in basketball."
+The boys' basketball team won the 1981 Group III state championship, defeating Randolph High School by a score of 61-47 in the title game.

 The boys track team won the indoor track state championship in Group III in 1996.

 The boys track team won the Group III state indoor relay championship in 1996.

 The boys tennis team won the Group III state championship in 1997, winning the tournament's final against Princeton High School.